eagle840/killercoda-labs/workInProgress/pythonvenv2/step1.md

 # Index

-1. Fast setup
+1. install
-2. Install
+2. Package managers and dependencies - pull the debug into 4
-3.
+3. linting
+4. debugging, pull dependencies into 2
+5. notebooks
+6. working with ML
+7. Web based interfaces
+8. troubleshooting/fits

 Order these into the above